Raúl Ruiz (footballer)

-Raúl Ruiz Matarín (born 25 March 1990) is a Spanish footballer who plays for Hércules CF as a right winger.
+Raúl Ruiz Matarín (born 25 March 1990) is a Spanish footballer who plays as a right-back for Tercera Federación club Torrellano.

 Club career

 Ruiz was born in Alicante, Valencian Community.
 After reaching the club's youth system at the age of 10 he was promoted to hometown Hércules CF's first team for the 2008–09 season, appearing sparingly – but scoring once – as they fell short of a La Liga promotion.

 Ruiz signed with Real Madrid in summer 2009, being immediately relocated to its reserve side.
 On 1 February 2011, he was loaned out to Swedish club Halmstads BK along with Castilla teammates Javi Hernández and José Zamora.

 In late January 2012, Ruiz terminated his contract with Real Madrid and signed until June 2013 with Albacete Balompié in the third division.
 After a loan stint at UD San Sebastián de los Reyes of the same level, he featured more regularly during the 2013–14 campaign, which ended in promotion.

 On 1 August 2014, Ruiz joined CD Guijuelo also in the third tier.